designer turned visual artist hannah marshall on leaving fashion for music

 Other than RIVRS, which other new music speaks to you most?

 Savages are one of the most exciting bands of our time and have a great deal of integrity and conviction.
 The new album Adore Life is a powerful piece of sonic art full of raw emotion that cuts straight to the heart and mind.
 Their live performance is honest and uncompromising and always leaves the audience feeling empowered.
-Banks - the intimacy and strength of her voice and vulnerability of her lyrics, floors me.
-Whilst spending time with her in LA I got to have a listen to some of her new songs, and it put shivers up my spine - I can't wait for her new album to be released and for the world to hear.
-Poliça's new album is currently on repeat, their sound is unlike anyone else and their live show is rhythmically hypnotic, the double drummers and lead singer Channy is mesmerising to watch.
-Deap Vally are such a liberated, energetic and effortlessly cool band.
+The intimacy and strength of Banks' voice and vulnerability of her lyrics floors me.
+While spending time with her in LA I got to have a listen to some of her new songs, and it put shivers up my spine -- I can't wait for her new album to be released and for the world to hear.
+Poliça's new album is currently on repeat, their sound is unlike anyone else and their live show is rhythmically hypnotic, the double drummers and lead singer Channy is mesmerizing to watch.
+Deap Vally is such a liberated, energetic, and effortlessly cool band.
 I've only seen them play live once, in the desert during a sandstorm which definitely added to the atmosphere!
 I've had a sneak preview of their next album and can't wait to hear it live.
 Kelela is a really unique and interesting artist, I've never had the chance to see her live but listened to her EP and cannot wait to hear what she's been working on.
 There's some new artists that I'm excited to hear more from such as: Francesca Belmonte, Mabel, and Christine and the Queens.